Visiting Artists

 Nicolas Ospina

 Nicolás Ospina is one of the most versatile and renowned musicians on the Colombian contemporary scene.
-He has played keys for the multiple Latin Grammy–winner Fonseca, the band Alé Kuma, and many other renowned artists including Antonio Arnedo and Tico Arnedo, Marta Gómez, Juan Sebastian Monsalve, Javier Colina, and Guillermo Klein.
+He has played keys for multiple Latin Grammy–winner Fonseca, the band Alé Kuma, and many other renowned artists, including Antonio Arnedo and Tico Arnedo, Marta Gómez, Juan Sebastian Monsalve, Javier Colina, and Guillermo Klein.

 Odile Gakire Katese